sbdchd/blog/_posts/2019-06-28-unclogging-asyncio-event-loop.md

 layout: post
 date: 2019-06-13
 title: "Unclogging an Asyncio Event Loop"
+description: A little cProfile goes a long way
 ---

 Calling normal, synchronous functions from [`asyncio`](https://docs.python.org/3/library/asyncio.html) code is pretty straightforward, either it is fast enough to not block the event loop or it should